pressbooks/docs/_pages/installation.md

 Pressbooks requires some third-party libraries to be installed on your server to enable export capabilities.

+* For PDF export, you have three options:
+  * Configure [DocRaptor](https://docraptor.com), which is a software as a service version of [PrinceXML][9].
+To do this, you just need to add your DocRaptor API key to `wp-config.php`:

+    ```php
+    define( 'DOCRAPTOR_API_KEY', 'YOUR_API_KEY_HERE' );
+    ```

-* For PDF export, install [PrinceXML][9] 11 (note: this is not free software although you can use it free of charge for non-commercial purposes.)
+  * Install [PrinceXML][9] 11 on your server (note: this is not free software although you can use it free of charge for non-commercial purposes).
-* For PDF export via mPDF, install the [mPDF for Pressbooks][10] plugin.
+  * Install the [mPDF for Pressbooks][10] plugin to use the open source mPDF library.
 You will also need to ensure that the following folders have write access and/or they are owned by the appropriate user.
 See [here][11] for more details on adjusting file permissions.
     * `wp-content/plugins/pressbooks-mpdf/symbionts/mpdf/ttfontdata`
     * `wp-content/plugins/pressbooks-mpdf/symbionts/mpdf/tmp`
     * `wp-content/plugins/pressbooks-mpdf/symbionts/mpdf/graph_cache`